Daytripper

 I use TypeScript, Rust, and React on a daily basis and love them.
 I used to daily drive NixOS with KDE Plasma (you can check out my dotfiles, they’re not half bad) but now just use macOS and reserve NixOS for my desktop at home.
 I design everything for myself and for others using Figma.

-A consistent thread through my recent life has been meeting my online programmer friends in person.
-Now, many of those closest to me and even some roommates have been people I’ve known for years, but only online!
-In the summer of 2021 I rode across the country on a hackathon on a superdome train, and since then, I’ve met friends as far as Europe and, perhaps more exotically, Kalamazoo, which I didn’t previously realize was a real city in Michigan.
+A consistent thread through the past couple of years of my life has been meeting my online programmer friends in person.
+I’m lucky enough that many friends I previously only know online now live within a few blocks of me.
+This chapter of my life began in the summer of 2021 when I rode across the country on a hackathon on a superdome train, and since then, I’ve met friends as far as Europe and as exotically as Kalamazoo (a real place in Michigan!).

 9-year-old me making friends with a cool robot I made: